lapidesd/Lapides-etal-2020-RationalMethod/README.md

 This repository includes:

   - Curved_Hillslope_Rational_Method_Optimization.ipynb:
-a python program that takes a user-defined IFD curve of the form I = k1/(D^b1+k2)^b2 (Koutsoyiannis et al., 1998) and runs an optimization for peak flow for hillslopes of different curvatures.
-Hillslope width functions are given by w=ce^(ax), following Lapides et al., 2020a.
+a python program that takes a user-defined IFD curve of the form $I = k_1/(D^b_1+k_2)^{b_2}$ (Koutsoyiannis et al., 1998) and runs an optimization for peak flow for hillslopes of different curvatures.
+Hillslope width functions are given by $w=ce^{ax}$, following Lapides et al., 2020a.
 A full description of the solutions used to calculate time of concentration and contributing area is found in Lapides et al. (2020a) and a program for calculating hydrographs on curved hillslopes is available at https://github.com/lapidesd/Hillslope_Storage_Kinematic_Wave.
 Full description of the optimization process is included in Lapides et al. (2020b).

   - Patchy_Data:
 folder containing data were collected by running numerical rainfall-runoff simulations as described in Crompton et al., 2019.
 Two different patchy landscapes are included, one with patchiness more skewed toward downslope than the other.
 A grid of intensity-duration values were used for different storms, and each storm was run on subsections of the patchy landscapes in order to identify travel times from different points in the landscape.
 These data could then be used to construct area-duration curves.
 In this folder is Patchy_Optimization.ipynb: